EV Charging Resources

 Load Shedding manages the electrical capacity by shedding a vehicle (i.e. stopping the charge) in order to allow a new vehicle to commence charging.
 Some vehicles may be left without a charge in the event maximum electrical capacity is required.

-metroEV’s software partner uses Load Sharing to manage the electrical power ensuring that all vehicles will be charged.
+metroEV’s uses load sharing to manage the electrical power ensuring that all vehicles will be charged.

 Image 29